pleonex/Resident-Evil2/README.md

-# Resident-Evil2
+# Resident Evil 2
-Documentation and tools for Resident Evil 2 game
+Documentation and tools for Resident Evil 2 game for GameCube and DreamCast.